 - (i) if the consideration offered under the bid is a cash sum only-a resolution passed by the directors of the bidder; or - (ii) otherwise-a unanimous resolution passed by all the directors of the bidder; or - (b) for a bidder who is an individual-the bidder. - (2) The bidder's statement must be dated.
 The date is the date on which it is lodged with ASIC.

-(3) An offence based on subsection (1) or (2) is an offence of strict liability.
+- (3) An offence based on subsection (1) or (2) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code.